mcthuesen/MobilePay-PoS-v10/docs/notification_service.md

 # <a name="NotificationService"></a> Notification Service

 Clients that are unable to detect whether a MobilePay user has checked-in by either [User Activation](detecting_mobilePay#user_activation) or [BLE 2-Way](detecting_mobilePay#ble) can use the notification service.
-To be able to use the notification service, you need to implement an endpoint that MobilePay will call, when we want you to query the active check-in on a PoS.
+To be able to use the notification service, you need to implement an endpoint that MobilePay will call, when a client should query the active check-in on a PoS.

 When you have implemented the endpoint you need to let us know the URL for validation and whitelisting in our firewalls.
 You do this by sending an email to developer@mobilepay.com.
 When the URL is whitelisted we will send back a reference to the URL that we call a CallbackAlias.
 The client will use this alias when [creating PoSes](pos_management#pos_creation) to indicate which notification endpoint to call.